jsiom/world/Readme.md

 ### `create([schema:Object], [datoms:Array])`

   Create a new DB wrapped in a Cell.
 The `schema` is used to define the types of certain attributes in the database.
-Attributes with no special behaviour don't need to be declared in the schema. `datoms` is just an initial set of datoms for the DB to contain.
+Attributes with no special behavior don't need to be declared in the schema. `datoms` is just an initial set of datoms for the DB to contain.

 ```js
 var db = create({